-- 2.1.
-Executive Board members shall be elected by the members in good standing of T21RS. - 2.2.
+2.1.
+Executive Board members shall be elected by the members in good standing of T21RS.
+2.2.
 A call for nominations shall be sent to the members of T21RS at least two months before the date of the election, specifying the format of nominations (usually biosketch and a short description of the qualifications of the nominee, their goals for the office and the acceptance of the responsibilities as Executive Board member).
-The deadline for receipt of nominations to the Society's Secretary shall be at least 4 weeks before the election takes place. - 2.3.
-Candidates may also be nominated directly by a minimum of 1/10 of T21RS members, the number of T21RS members in good standing being the one at the date of the call for nomination. - 2.4.
+The deadline for receipt of nominations to the Society's Secretary shall be at least 4 weeks before the election takes place.

+2.3.
+Candidates may also be nominated directly by T21RS members.

+2.4.
 Nominations will be considered by the Executive Board who will approve a list of candidates.
-Every nominee must have been a member of T21RS in good standing for at least one year at the time of his/her appointment as Executive Board member. - 2.5.
-Members shall be advised of the list of nominees and their applications at least two weeks before the election takes place. - 2.6.
+Every nominee must have been a member of T21RS in good standing for at least one year at the time of his/her appointment as Executive Board member.
+2.5.
+Members shall be advised of the list of nominees and their applications at least two weeks before the election takes place.

+2.6.
 Elections shall be held by electronic ballot (e-vote).
 Nominees with the largest number of votes for each position in the Executive Board will be elected.
+In case fewer than 10% of members vote, a new vote will be called, the number of T21RS members in good standing being the one at the date of the election.